cloudify-cosmo/docs.getcloudify.org/content/plugins/aws.md

 **Properties:**

   * `cidr_block` Split your VPC's CIDR block between one or many subnets.
-  * `availability_zone` Not required, but recommended so that you do not need to rely on AWS to ensure that all your resources are placed in your preferred availability zone.
+  * `availability_zone` Not required but recommended, to avoid reliance on AWS to ensure that all your resources are placed in your preferred availability zone.

 **Mapped Operations:**